erasmus-without-paper/ewp-specs-api-omobilities/README.md

 * Incoming Mobilities CNR
 * Incoming Mobilities Stats

-it must provide all APIs from this group.
+it MUST provide all APIs from this group.

 ### Business requirements and processes